tinyplex/tinybase/site/guides/7_developer_tools/1_inferring_schemas.md

 data.

-We can take this technique one step further and actually derive type definitions and ORM-like implementations from our data or TablesSchema.
+We can take this technique one step further and actually derive type definitions and ORM-like implementations from our data or schemas.
 Move on to the Generating APIs guide for more details.